-See the Faculty Policy on Faculty Recruitment and Selection and the Policy on Faculty Appointments in the Office of Academic Affairs Policies and Procedures Handbook for information on the following topics:
+In addition, see the Policy on Faculty Recruitment and Selection and the Policy on Faculty Appointments for information on the following topics:

-- recruitment of tenure-track faculty

-- appointments at senior rank or with prior service credit

-- hiring faculty from other institutions after April 30

-- appointment of foreign nationals

-- letters of offer
+- recruitment of tenure-track, teaching, and associated faculty - appointments at senior rank or with prior service credit - hiring faculty from other institutions after April 30 - appointment of foreign nationals - letters of offer

-1 Tenure-track Faculty - Columbus Campus
+1. Tenure-track Faculty - Columbus Campus

 A national search is required to ensure a diverse pool of highly qualified candidates for all tenure-track positions.
+The only exception is for dual career partners, as described in Volume 1, Chapter 4, section 5.1 of the Policies and Procedures Handbook.
 Exceptions to this policy must be approved by the college and the Office of Academic Affairs in advance.
 Search procedures must entail substantial faculty involvement and be consistent with the OAA Policy on Faculty Recruitment and Selection.